Safety and Welfare Policy statement ...........................................................................

 (g) Consider where appropriate the requirements of this policy and current legislation when hearing any disciplinary appeals from staff or learners.

-(i) Delegate the implementation and management of the safety management system to Senior management.
+(h) Delegate the implementation and management of the safety management system to Senior Management.

-(j) Ensure that the Safe Learner concept is promoted at EDLounge.
+(i) Ensure that the Safe Learner concept is promoted at EDLounge Ltd.

-(k) Ensure that a positive health and safety culture is promoted within the Training company and set a personal example of good practice.
+(j) Ensure that a positive health and safety culture is promoted within EDLounge Ltd. and set a personal example of good practice.

 2.3 Senior Management:

-(a) Senior managements main responsibility is to ensure that adequate resource is allocated to maintain health, safety and welfare within EDLounge and throughout all of its activities.
+(a) Senior Management's main responsibility is to ensure that adequate resource is allocated to maintain health, safety and welfare within EDLounge Ltd. and throughout all of its activities.

 (b) To deputise for the Directors, when required, and exercise any power delegated by the Directors.

-(c) To administer and interpret the effective implementation of the Training company Health, Safety and Welfare Policy.
+(c) To administer and interpret the effective implementation of EDLounge Ltd.'s Health, Safety and Welfare Policy.

-(d) To understand the application of the relevant legislation to the Training company’s business, so far as is reasonably practicable.
+(d) To understand the application of the relevant legislation to EDLounge Ltd.’s business, so far as is reasonably practicable.

-(e) Ensure that all training company staff receive appropriate guidance and training on health, safety and welfare procedures and systems, and also ensure the review of health, safety and welfare training of employees.
+(e) Ensure that all EDLounge Ltd. staff receive appropriate guidance and training on health, safety and welfare procedures and systems, and also ensure the review of health, safety and welfare training of employees.

-(f) To consider appropriate action, under the training company’s disciplinary procedure, for any member of staff, or learner, failing to comply with requirements of this policy.
+(f) To consider appropriate action, under EDLounge Ltd.’s disciplinary procedure, for any member of staff, or learner, failing to comply with requirements of this policy.

-(g) To allocate funds and work hours and appropriate Estates to enable the requirements of this policy to be met.
+(g) To allocate funds and work hours to enable the requirements of this policy to be met.

-(h) To support the Safe Learner concept as described by the Education Funding Agency.
+(h) To support the Safe Learner concept as described by the Education and Skills Funding Agency.

 (i) To liaise with any appropriate bodies over the full range of duties and responsibilities with respect to inspections, audits, reports, recommendations, changes in legislation and advice obtained from other parties.

-(k) To ensure that there are adequate means of communicating health, safety and welfare information from the Occupational Health, Safety and Security Manager and Safety Committee.
+(j) To ensure that there are adequate means of communicating health, safety and welfare information from the Directors, Executive Management, Safeguarding Lead and Senior Management.

 2.4 Middle Management: